MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/deploy-threat-protection-configure.md

 ![Microsoft 365 security center](../media/solutions-architecture-center/m365-security-center.png)

-The Microsoft 365 security center is specifically intended for security admins and security operations teams.
+The Microsoft 365 security center is intended for security admins and security operations teams.
 In the Microsoft 365 security center, you can:
 - View the overall security health of your organization with [Secure Score](https://docs.microsoft.com/microsoft-365/security/defender/microsoft-secure-score).
 - [Monitor and view reports](https://docs.microsoft.com/microsoft-365/security/defender/monitoring-and-reporting) on the status of your identities, data, devices, apps, and infrastructure.
 - Connect the dots on alerts through [incidents](https://docs.microsoft.com/microsoft-365/security/defender/incident-queue).